arielsanchezmora/vDocumentation/README.md

 ## First time usage on a *brand new machine*

-_Paste in a PowerShell window that has been Run as Administrator and press Y twice_
+_Paste in a PowerShell window that has been Run as Administrator and answer Y_

 **Set-ExecutionPolicy RemoteSigned**
 **Set-PowerCLIConfiguration -InvalidCertificateAction Ignore**